 Columbia Ecovillage is legally structured as a self-managed condominium.
+Since 2013 we have used sociocracy as our decision making and organizing tool.
 We have divided the work and decision-making among four self-organizing domains: Administration, Facilities/Maintenance, Land Use, and Social Life.
 Everyone contributes to making it all work, and every voice is equally valued as we meet in our various circles to decide by consent on the agreements and policies that guide our community life and our work together.

 We take great pride in our beautiful acreage and the abundance of wonderful food we produce on it.
 We share the work it takes to keep our gardens and buildings in good shape, including maintenance of our shared facilities: a 1912 farmhouse; new Common Hall used for meals, meetings, parties, yoga and more; a laundry room; crafts room; workshop; tool shed; and storage building.